eficode-academy/jenkins-katas/labs/00-start-jenkins.md

 If you see a similar message when running `docker logs` as above, you should now be able to navigate to your Jenkins instance!
 Go to `http://<your-hostname>:8080` and you will be presented with a screen where you input the password you just copied.
 If you're trying this on you own computer using docker, you'll use `localhost` as `<your-hostname>` otherwise for the purpose of this excercise, use the provided public hostname/ip.

-On the following screen select `Install Selected Plugins`.
+On the following screen select `Install Suggested Plugins`.

 Create the first Admin User, remember/write down the username and password, as we will use it throughout the day.
 Save and finish.